Mastercard/flow/assert/assert-junit5/README.md

 also records continued/uncertain use; a safely completed assertion failure does not.
 If a lifecycle failure is known safe, its existing owner must handle that inside the action rather than relying on a throwable class.
-There is no retry, repair, recreation, forced release or late-safe recovery in this slice.
-Full cancellation, bounded drainage and richer unsafe-owner diagnostics remain later work.
+There is no retry, repair, recreation or forced release of this irreversible uncertainty.
+Exact operation receipts below distinguish remaining use from damaged fixture state.

 The borrowed domain scope surrounds core processing, not arbitrary outer JUnit interceptors.
 Owners with external pre-body work or cleanup use